 - Veggie pieces that are too big.

-Not only do big chunks of vegetables make a mess, but you don’t get a good distribution of flavor when some are too large.
+Not only do big chunks of vegetables make a mess, but you don’t get a good distribution of flavor in this easy vegetable soup.

-So chop them all into similar, bite-sized bits.
+So chop them all into similar, bite-sized bits that are similar in size.

 - Forgetting to sauté the potatoes.